 No Billed by the Grand Jury

 Our client came to us very upset over what he felt was unfair treatment at the hands of local police.
 Client was approached by three officers while he was creating a disturbance in his mother’s backyard.
 One of the officers expanded his collapsible baton upon approaching.
-Upon seeing this, our client feared the officers were going to beat him before arresting him.
+Seeing this, our client feared the officers were going to beat him before arresting him.
 He wasn’t looking forward to being beaten.
 Client was not a particularly large man but strong and sturdy (like Popeye).
 Officers approached and tried to put him in handcuffs but client would not put his hands behind his back.
 Officers called for backup.
 Three of them dragged him still standing through the entire house and onto the front porch.
-Two officers received injuries and it took ten officers to finally get him subdued and into handcuffs.
+Two officers received injuries and it took ten officers to finally get our client subdued and into handcuffs.
 They arrested him and charged him with two counts of Aggravated Assault on Public Servant.
-After presenting a packet to the Grand Jurors comparing the officers’ injuries to those they might receive moving a large refrigerator through the house, we asked them to No Bill him or charge him instead with resisting arrest.
-The Grand Jury No Billed my client and all charges were dropped.
+We presented a packet to the Grand Jurors using an analogy to show why our client was not at fault for the officers’ injuries.
+We compared the officers’ injuries to those that movers might get trying to move a large refrigerator through the kitchen.
+A refrigerator might cause similar injuries but it wouldn’t be because of an assault.
+Similarly, all our client did was resist.
+They may have been injured because of his resistance, but not from an assault.
+We asked them to No Bill him or charge him instead with resisting arrest.
+The Grand Jury No Billed our client and all charges were dropped.
 No other charges were ever filed.

 DUI and DWI